 The GRE General Test measures a student’s verbal, quantitative (mathematical), and analytical writing skills.
 It is offered throughout the year at specialized testing centers.
 The exam takes approximately three hours to complete.

 GRE Subject Tests measure your knowledge in specific subject areas.
 Students typically take a Subject Test related to their undergraduate major.
 Not all programs that require the GRE General Test also require the Subject Test.
 It is advised that you contact your school/program for application requirements.
+For an overview about what the GRE encompasses and resources available, please visit this GRE article.

 Subject Tests are given three times a year: in October, November, and April.
 The tests typically take 3 ½ hours to complete.